danielmsimuko/01-linux/README.md

 $ sudo chattr +i start.sh -- adds immutable attribute. for removal, use -i

-----------BASIC FILE MANIPULATION----------
-$ cp filename1.txt newfilename2.txt -- copies a file from one place to another
-$ mv filename.txt /newdir/newfilename.txt -- moves a file from one place to another
-$ mkdir /path/to/dir -- makes a new directory
-$ rm -r filename.txt -- deletes all files with warning
-$ rm -rf dir1/fil1 -- removes and deletes dir without warning
-$ tar -cvzf archname.tar.gz /dir/filetoarch -- creates an archive of fileto archive
-$ tar -tf archname.tar.gz -- list what is in the archived files
-$ tar -tf myapp.tar.gz > app.list -- redirect archive output into a file

-$ ls -l /etc | less -- lists etc dir with more info
-$ cat file1.csv | sort | head -10 -- cat out file 1 sort it and output only the first 10 lines
-$ ls -l /etc > etclist.txt -- list out etc dir and output into file etclist. can overwrite any existing file
-$ ls -l /etc >> etclist.txt -- creates or appends file if already exists
-$ cat /etc 2> /dev/null -- sends error messages 2 to dev/null black hole

-$ sudo find /(dirname) -iname "filename" -- searches entire dir for fileby name
-$ sudo find /var -type f -name "*.html" -- example finds any html file type in var dir
-$ sudo find /etc -type f -user root -- finds files in dir which belong to user root
-$ which python -- finds where programme python is stored
-$ whereis apache2 | tr " " '\n' -- finds apache2 and pipes + translates info into readable lines

 ----------FILE AND DIR PERMISSIONS---------- drwxr-xr-x --for directories